 What’s the meaning of this?

 First, it implies that Pfizer is unconcerned about asymptomatic infection.
 This is puzzling because asymptomatic infections represented a large fraction of cases then being reported.
 Recall the sky-high case numbers that scrolled across our TV screens on a daily basis throughout the second half of 2020—numbers that helped fan the flames of hysteria and were cited repeatedly as justification for expediting the clinical trials.
 Many people who returned to work or who went to the hospital for an unrelated reason found out they were “infected” by taking the PCR test.
-All these asymptomatic people were then classified as COVID-19 cases and reported as such, with reports of a single case frequently being duplicated as people were tested and retested multiple times.
+All these asymptomatic people were then classified as COVID-19 cases and reported as such, with reports of a single case frequently being duplicated as people were being tested and retested multiple times.

 Recall that it was precisely this ginned up fear of asymptomatic transmission that prompted calls for universal mask mandates, requiring people who were not even sick or experiencing symptoms to cover their faces.
 These people could be carriers of disease and infect others, we were told—despite the fact that Dr. Fauci (before he contradicted himself) stated that “an epidemic is not driven by asymptomatic carriers”.
-It seems odd, then, that Pfizer would adopt a definition of a case that excludes asymptomatic infections and thus a significant number of actual cases.
+It seems odd, then, that Pfizer would adopt a definition of a case that excludes asymptomatic infections and thus a large number of actual cases.

 Second, this narrow definition of a case imposes certain limits on what Pfizer can say about the efficacy of its drug.
 So, what are the implications of using this definition?